 - BLM special use fees still apply to all adults.

 - No more than six adults with each school group.

-- On land programs, we require 1 chaperone per 12 students
+- On land programs, we require one chaperone per 12 students.

-- On river programs, we requireat least 2 chaperones per group.
+- On river programs, we require at least two chaperones per group.